priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-DOC.md

 }
 ```

-**Note**: Only Admin can remove the group member from private group otherwise the following error will come:
+**Note**: Only Group Admin can remove the group member from private group otherwise the following error will come:

 ```
 {